Fixed: There is No Media in The (Specified) Device

 Several factors can trigger this error.
 Let’s break down the most common ones.

-Dropped, bent, or water-exposed devices can prevent your computer from accessing the media.
+- ⭕Physical Damage to the Storage Device: Worn-out NAND flash chips, bent connectors, or damaged controller chips can prevent your computer from accessing the media.
 Physical issues often need professional repair.

-Malware can corrupt the file system or hide data, making the device seem empty.
+- ⭕Virus or Malware Infection: Malware can corrupt the file system or hide data, making the device seem empty (e.g., Glyph drive not showing up).
 A quick antivirus scan can sometimes solve the problem.

 How to Fix "There Is No Media in the Device"